papermerge/documentation/src/Installation/overview.rst

 Installation Options
 **********************

-You can go multiple routes to setup and run Papermerge:
+You can go multiple routes to setup and run |project|:

 * Use the docker compose
 * Kubernetes